 - Remove the printer cable and try rebooting the computer.

-- After canceling the job, replug the USB cable to the printer.
+- After canceling the job, plug the USB cable into the printer.

 - Again, try printing the document and check that the issue is resolved.